Bikeman868/pulsar-rust/README.md

 - This implementation deletes information from its internal state and from the transaction log when messages are successfully processed by all subscribers.
-This means that the storage backlog concept in Apache Pulsar is not applicable.
+This means that the storage backlog concept in Apache Pulsar is not applicable here.
 If an application fails to acknowledge one message, then that one message will remain in the transaction log, this won't cause other messages to be retained.

 - This implementation allows multiple messages with the same key to be buffered in the client application for